rust-lang/rfcbot-rs/README.md

 ## Bootstrapping

-This doesn't *fully* work yet, but run `cargo run --release -- bootstrap YYYY-MM-DD` to populate the database with all relevant data since YYYY-MM-DD.
+This doesn't *fully* work yet, but run `cargo run --release -- bootstrap SOURCE YYYY-MM-DD` to populate the database with all relevant data since YYYY-MM-DD.

+Substitute `SOURCE` in that example with one of:

+* `github`
+* `release-channel`

 ## License